 The following table provides an indicative process for the acquisition or disposal of a property under the policy:

 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+3efore using this document, check it is the latest version, refer to Council's website www.portslephens.nsw.gov.a